 Real-time carrier rates

-For example, if you build your eCommerce store with Wix, you can easily set up variable shipping rates by product weight, price and delivery type via your admin dashboard.
+For example, if you build your eCommerce store with Wix, you can easily set up variable shipping rates based on the product weight, price and delivery type.
 Alternatively, you can use third-party shipping apps to set and manage rates.

 Flat-rate shipping

-Flat-rate shipping simplifies the checkout process by charging a fixed shipping fee for all items regardless of weight or distance.
+Flat-rate shipping simplifies the checkout process by charging a fixed shipping fee for all items, regardless of the weight or distance.
 This is ideal if you primarily deal in one type of product or if your customers come from one geographical region.
-Otherwise, consider offering a tiered flat rate based on product weight and distance to remain profitable.
+Otherwise, consider offering a tiered flat rate based on product weight and distance.
+For example, you could charge $10 for orders of $50 or less, $5 for orders of more than $50—and so on.

 Big retailers have significant resources to negotiate lower shipping rates.
 However, you can still compete with them by focusing on aspects like customer service and guaranteeing the best shipping experience possible.
 Respond quickly to inquiries, swiftly address any issues and offer unique perks like guaranteed safe delivery or delivery scheduling.